-- The items below are going to assume that you are using Launch by Adobe to implement on your site.
+- The items below are going to assume that you are using Launch to implement on your site.
 The considerations would still exist if you are not using Launch, but you would need to adapt them to your implementation method.

 - All SPAs are different, so you may need to tweak some of the following items to best meet your need, but we wanted to share some best practices with you; things that you need to think about as you are sending data from SPA pages to Audience Manager.

 Simple diagram of working with SPAs and AAM in Experience Platform Launch

 As stated, this is a simplified diagram of how SPA pages are handled in an Adobe Audience Manager implementation (without Adobe Analytics) using Launch.
 As you can see, it is fairly straight-forward, with the big decision being how you are going to communicate a view change (or an action) to Launch.

 Two of the more common methods for triggering a rule in Launch (and therefore sending data into AAM), are: